YaskawaEurope/mlx-examples/source/examples/functions/MceWarnings/index.md

 type: lib
 layout: function
 description: |
-  Reading and displaying the warnings of a MotoLogix system.
+  Reading the warnings of a MotoLogix system.
 tags: general
 categories: examples
 ---

+MotoLogix *warnings* are handled quite differently than MotoLogix *alarms*.
+There is no variable in the data packet which tells the amount of active warnings.
+Instead, we need to *poll* for warnings using `MLxGetMessageDetail`.

+{{< note >}}
+A full polling sequence consists of 10 polling actions.
+{{< /note >}}

-For this purpose it uses two states machines:
+For this purpose it uses a state machine:

 - {{< link "MceWarningsIO#nSmReadWarnings" "nSmReadWarnings">}} - getting the
   warning information from the controller

-- {{< link "MceWarningsIO#nSmDisplayWarnings" "nSmDisplayWarnings">}} - display
-  warnings one after the other
+With polling it is important to find a balance between *quick readings* (of new warning data) and *not holding up* other (more important) MotoLogix
+commands:

+- The polling time can be adjusted to your setup and demands
+- The polling automatically slows down by *factor five* under certain conditions

 ## Usage